-- When the Level 1 tab is tapped, the iPad reads, "The iPad is set to Level 1." - After the student(s) enters vitals into the iPad correctly and scans QR Code: Abdomen, the Level 1 tab will automatically change to a Level 2 tab (students are not prompted about this). - When the Level 2 tab is tapped, the iPad reads, "The iPad is set to Level 2."
+- When the Level 1 tab is tapped, the iPad reads, "The iPad is set to Level 1." - After QR Code: Abdomen is scanned, the Level 1 tab will automatically change to a Level 2 tab (students are not prompted about this). - When the Level 2 tab is tapped, the iPad reads, "The iPad is set to Level 2."

-STATE 2 MEDICATION ADMINISTRATION
+MEDICATION ADMINISTRATION